jackrcole/multi-agent-algos/index.md

    - OMAIC tackles the challenge of distribution shift in offline MARL (Jiang et al., 2022).
    - It introduces an implicit constraint to penalize out-of-distribution actions and encourages in-distribution actions.

+## Applications of Multi-Agent Reinforcement Learning in Robotics

+Multi-Agent Reinforcement Learning (MARL) has found numerous applications in robotics, leveraging the power of collaborative learning and decision-making.

+1. **Swarm Robotics**:
+   - MARL enables large groups of simple robots to exhibit complex collective behaviors.
+   - Search and rescue operations, environmental monitoring, and collective construction tasks can all make use of MARL.
+   - Example: Hüttenrauch et al. (2019) used MARL to train a swarm of robots for cooperative object transportation.

+2. **Autonomous Vehicles**:
+   - MARL helps in coordinating multiple autonomous vehicles for traffic management and collision avoidance.
+   - It's used in developing adaptive traffic light control systems and optimizing fleet management.
+   - Example: Zhou et al. (2021) applied MARL for simulating autonomous vehicles interactions.

+3. **Robotic Manipulation**:
+   - MARL enables multiple robotic arms to collaborate on complex manipulation tasks.
+   - Applications include assembly lines, warehouse automation, and surgical robotics.
+   - Example: Gu et al. (2017) used MARL to train multiple robotic arms for collaborative object manipulation tasks.

+4. **Drone Coordination**:
+   - MARL algorithms help in coordinating multiple drones for tasks like area coverage, surveillance, and package delivery.
+   - It's particularly useful in scenarios requiring dynamic task allocation and collision avoidance.
+   - Example: Qie et al. (2019) applied MARL for coordinating multiple UAVs in search and rescue missions.

+5. **Human-Robot Interaction**:
+   - MARL is used to develop robots that can effectively collaborate with humans in shared workspaces.
+   - Applications include assistive robotics, collaborative manufacturing, and service robots.
+   - Example: Nikolaidis et al. (2017) used MARL to enable robots to adapt their behavior based on human preferences in collaborative tasks.

+These applications demonstrate the versatility of MARL in addressing complex robotics challenges that involve multiple agents, whether they are all robots or a mix of robots and humans.
+As MARL algorithms continue to advance, we can expect to see even more sophisticated and efficient multi-robot systems in various domains.

 ## (Time Permitting) In-Depth Exploration

 Explore 1 Algorithm from above in-depth